steve-ad-s/crypto-dictionary/candlesticks/BearishHarami.md

 ![[Figure 3.27 - Bearish Harami.png]]

-The Bearish Harami is a two-candle bearish reversal pattern.
-The word "Harami" is an old Japanese word for "pregnant," and the pattern is so named because a large bullish candle is followed by a smaller bearish candle, resembling a pregnant woman.
+The Bearish Harami is a two-candle bearish reversal pattern that appears at the top of an uptrend.
+"Harami" is an old Japanese word for "pregnant."

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bearish Reversal

 ## Logical Behavior

-The Bearish Harami signals a potential top in the market and a decrease in bullish momentum.
+The Harami pattern tells a story of a potential trend reversal due to a sudden decrease in momentum.

 1.  **First Candle (Bullish):** The first candle is a long bullish (white/green) candle, which shows that the buyers are still in control and the uptrend is intact.
 2.  **Second Candle (Bearish):** The second candle is a small bearish (black/red) candle whose body is completely contained within the body of the first candle.